Jsos17/Olympics_Evolution/README.md

 I have personally augmented the data by collecting information on continents the countries belong to and by adding more descriptive National Olympic Committee (NOC) names.
 This augmented information is available at [data/noc_regions_continents.csv](data/noc_regions_continents.csv).

 All of the data that the application needs is contained in *olympics_evolution/data_for_app/Olympics.RData*.
 This file was created with the R script [R/modify_create_dataset.R](R/modify_create_dataset.R).
 The script loads the file *athlete_events.csv* (available from Kaggle) and the augmented file *noc_regions_continents.csv* (available here in the data directory) and then creates the file *olympics_evolution/data_for_app/Olympics.RData* which the application loads before it launches.
-The R script is provided for reference only and, there is no need to run it since the directory *olympics_evolution/* already contains everything the application needs.
+The R script is provided for reference only and there is no need to run it since the directory *olympics_evolution/* already contains everything the application needs.

 ## R Libraries Used in This Application